-Crows are known to kill and eat smaller or younger chickens, eggs, and chicks.
+Crows kill and eat smaller or younger chickens, eggs, and chicks.
 They are only likely to attack if conditions are favorable.
 That is why they rarely go for adult chickens in the flock.

 How To Protect Your Chickens From Birds Of Prey

 One of the challenging things you will face when raising a flock is the predators.
 Here are a few ways to protect your backyard flock from birds of prey.

 Birds of prey like crows, ravens, and hawks tend to attack high.
 They can attack either from a perch or from the sky.
 Therefore, covering your run will offer a better solution by ensuring your birds are safe.

 You can use a wire or netting to cover your run.
 This method is a bit cheaper and will save you money.
 It will also allow your birds to see the skyward.